How to Get the Perfect Multicolor+ 3D Print

 - If your 3D file doesn’t contain any color information, it will result in a white print

-- For multicolor, you must either upload a file that already includes the textures (e.g. 3MF, colored STL, VRML, SKP, X3D, and DAE) or a ZIP file containing all the necessary color information (e.g. an OBJ file with a texture map and an MTL file)
+- For multicolor, you must either upload a file that already includes the textures (e.g. 3MF, colored STL, WRL, SKP, X3D, and DAE) or a ZIP file containing all the necessary color information (e.g. an OBJ file with a texture map and an MTL file).
+The texture will be shown if you select the Multicolor+ material.
+If the texture is not shown, contact our customer support.

 We’ll cover textures later on.